lamya3/mqsrv-insurgency-theaters/README.md

 ## License

-See [LICENSE](https://gitee.com/polarised/insurgency-theater/raw/master/LICENSE) in this repository.Only GPLv2.
+See [LICENSE](https://gitee.com/polarised/insurgency-theater/raw/master/LICENSE) in this repository.source code base on game "Insrugency".
+© New World Interactive.All rights reserved.
+For those new code and changed in this repository,use license WTFPL.

 ## Contact